Australia's trade minister seeks end to trade curbs on visit to Beijing

-SYDNEY, May 11 (Reuters) - Australia's Trade Minister will travel to Beijing on Thursday to meet his Chinese counterpart, as Canberra pushes for the removal of all trade impediments and diplomatic relations stabilise.
+BEIJING, May 11 (Reuters) - Australia's Trade Minister arrived in Beijing On Thursday, where he will meet his Chinese counterpart, as Canberra pushes for the removal of all trade impediments and diplomatic relations stabilise.

 China is Australia's largest trading partner, with two-way trade in goods worth A$287 billion ($195 billion) in 2022 dominated by iron ore exports which China cannot easily replace.
 Yet an Australian trade minister has not visited China since 2019.